 Get them home and let them relax and play.

 Children need to play, it’s how they process their world and handle their stress.
 So, on particularly stressful days, it’s important that they get time to play.

 What is it that your child needs?
 Is he an introvert and needs time alone to decompress?
 Is your child a mover and she needs to run, hop, and play?
 Whatever their play needs are, give them time and space.

-My son loves listening to audiobooks and building with LEGOS after school.
-It gives him time to build, relax, and unwind.
+My son loves listening to audiobooks and building with LEGOS.
+So I make sure to give him lots of time to build, relax, and unwind after school.

 Be Consistent with Rules and Consequences

 I know it’s been a hard day, but that doesn’t mean that rules have to go out the window.

 Be consistent with your family rules and consequences.

 Children thrive in situations when they know what’s expected of them, so keep as much of the home life as normal as possible, including your discipline techniques.